mforets/carlin/README.rst

 For a local build of the HTML documentation::

-   sage -sh -c "make latexpdf"
+   sage -sh -c "make html"

 The PDF format can be built with::